 Uniting the disparate Venezuelan opposition around a “democratic” strategy did not come easily to venal right wing politicians, used to ruling as of right, treating the country and in particular its indigenous and mixed-race population as their serfs, and living parasitically off the proceeds of auctioning its natural resources and labour off to foreign imperialists.

 But their unity was aided by the policy and structure of the Bolivarian revolution, which existed in an uneasy alliance with sections of capital that it refused to expropriate, hoping these “patriotic capitalists” could be won over if not ideologically, then materially by allowing them to share in the profits of the booming oil industry.

-Since 2013, the IMF estimates that the country’s GDP has shrunk by 35 per cent, a sharper contraction than the us-economy experienced between 1929 and 1933.
+Since 2013 the imf estimates, that the country’s cdp has shrunk by 35 per cent, a sharper contraction than the us-economy experienced between 1929 and 1933.
 Hunger has become a widespread phenomenon, not only or primarily as a result of food shortages, but because of speculation, hoarding and an expanding black market.

 An overthrow of the government by the right wing would not only be a defeat for Maduro and his circle but, above all, for the Venezuelan masses.
 Like the Popular Front in Spain in 1936-39, or the Allende government in Chile in 1970-73, Maduro’s regime is a regime of crisis in the midst of a terrible economic decline, political chaos and the potential of inflamed class struggle.
 For the masses Maduro will either be overthrown by a pro-imperialist counter-revolution or he will have to be replaced by a workers’ government capable of expropriating the bourgeoisie and establishing a workers’ state